65 Content Marketers List the 45 Content Marketing Agencies Crushing It (Plus 70 Tips & 74 Myths Dispelled)

 - It’s a myth that you must crank out tons of content every day/month to satisfy your audience and Google.
 Rather, fewer articles with proper keyword research and a laser focus on content distribution will put you ahead of the pack in SEO traffic and email lead generation.

 - Start your content marketing journey with longform content, using advanced SEO techniques to set those articles up to succeed; then attach lead magnets to those articles and get them in email funnels where you send them more content through email marketing automation.
 It takes time to build a following, but over time, this is the best way.
+And if you not seeking Google rankings, check out this article on Amazon SEO here.

 - Understand the needs and goals of your audience, not the business goals.
 Too many organizations focus on their need for additional sales and leads, but we need to remember our content strategy needs to help fill the needs and goals of the people we want to do business with.